'Big Four' banks casting a dangerous shadow

 Which bank has closed the most branches in the bush?

-Of those, just 1035 remained open by August 2022* – a cut of 63 per cent of the network or a loss of 1767 banks in 1009 regional towns, cities and coastal communities in just over 45 years.
+Of those, just 929 remain open in November 2023*– a cut of 67 per cent of the network or a loss of 1875 bank branches in more than 1000 regional towns, cities and coastal communities in just over 45 years.

-ANZ now has the smallest regional bank network in Australia with just 190 of its original 615 branches outside metropolitan cities still open, a cut of 69 per cent.
+ANZ now has the smallest regional bank network in Australia with just 171 of its original 617 branches (excluding mine sites) outside metropolitan cities still open and providing branch service, a cut of 72 per cent.

-Westpac has the second smallest regional footprint after slashing 73 per cent of non-metropolitan branches, leaving it with 212 from its original 777.
+Westpac has the second smallest regional footprint after slashing 75.5 per cent of non-metropolitan branches, leaving it with 190 from its original 777.
+(Decisions to close seven branches were reversed in May 2023.)

-Commonwealth Bank is the only one of the “big four” that still has more regional branches open than it has closed, but only by a hair, with 329 of its original 650 remaining open, a 49 per cent reduction.
-It should be noted however, that the Commonwealth’s most recent closures in places such as The Entrance, Port Fairy, St Marys and Umina Beach have left these towns with no corporate banking services at all.
+Commonwealth Bank was for some time the only one of the “big four” that still has more regional branches open than it has closed, but that has now changed with some particularly cruel cuts in 2021-22.
+Of its original 650 branches, 321 remain open, a 51 per cent reduction.
+The Commonwealth’s most recent closures in places such as The Entrance, Port Fairy, St Marys, Umina Beach, Junee, Tewantin and Toormina have left these towns with no corporate banking services at all.

 MAP INSTRUCTIONS: Click on bank names to separate data and toggle categories in grey box on left to get further breakdowns.